-Fall 2017 Classes
+Fall 2018 Classes

 Mon, January 29 at 1:30 pm | 407 Hale Library

 Starting Your Literature Review – Are you preparing a literature review for a paper, article, thesis, or dissertation?
 This workshop will help you!
 Learn why a literature review is important, how to use K-State Libraries’ databases to select articles, how to evaluate the articles, and how to organize the review.

 Mon, February 5 at 1:30 pm | 407 Hale Library

 Managing Citations and References with RefWorks - Citations and references, while essential to the research and publishing, can also consume a lot of your valuable time storing, organizing, and formatting them.
 This hands-on workshop introduces the essentials of the citation manager RefWorks.
 Participants will set up a RefWorks account; import, organize, edit citations, plus insert citations directly into a Word document, create bibliographies, and more.
-Computers will be provided but participants are encouraged to bring their own laptops to set up Write N Cite with the Word program on their computer.

 Mon, February 12 at 1:30 pm | 407 Hale Library

 Mon, February 19 at 1:30 pm | 407 Hale Library

 Getting A Head Start on Using the ETDR Writing Template - Are you preparing to graduate next semester, or maybe you want to just get a bigger head start…this workshop is just for you.
 The emphasis will be on getting started using the ETDR Template for your electronic thesis, dissertation, or report, which meets the Graduate School's formatting requirements.
 Use of special features found in Word will also be covered.
 Some citation management and copyright will be covered.
 Don't wait until the last minute to learn the ropes on using the template documenting all your hard work.